 1845 ml / 8h = 231 ml/h

-The next 16 hours require the other half of the total amount, and also needs an even IV flow rate:
+The next 16 hours require the other half of the total amount and also need an even IV flow rate:

 Burns gradation – when to use Parkland burn formula

-First-degree (superficial) burns - only affects the outer layer of the skin, or epidermis.
-The skin is reddened, dry and moderately painful, no blisters occur.
-A common example is a mild sunburn, when you don't apply the sufficient amount of sunscreen on your skin.
+First-degree (superficial) burns – only affects the outer layer of the skin or epidermis.
+The skin is reddened, dry, and moderately painful; no blisters occur.
+A common example is a mild sunburn when you don't apply a sufficient amount of sunscreen on your skin.
 The Parkland burn formula doesn't apply to this degree of burn.

-Second-degree (partial thickness) burns - affects not only the epidermis, but also a part of the layer underneath - the dermis.
+Second-degree (partial thickness) burns – affect not only the epidermis but also a part of the layer underneath – the dermis.
 The injured area is red, swollen, blistered, and very painful.